pokharelshail/python-secure-code-scan/README.md

 ## Overview

-This project is a Python-based security scanner that works with both GitHub repositories and local directories..
+This project is a Python-based security scanner that works with both GitHub repositories and local directories.
 Currently, it scans only Python files for vulnerabilities, using Bandit for code analysis and checking for exposed secrets in configuration files.

 ## Features